Why Is Halloween Bad According to Theravada Buddhism?

 It is like Acting:

 Acting as a career, generally is not so wholesome.
-If there is any movie or play that is considered “good” by literature and Hollywood standards, there is going to be one or more of the five precepts broken.
-The content might consist as the list below:
+If there is any movie or play that is considered “good” by literature and Hollywood standards, there are going to be one or more of the five precepts broken.
+The content might consist of the actions listed below:

 “Be careful what you wish for because you might just get it.”